springfall2008/batpred/docs/install.md

 ## Solcast Install

-Predbat needs a solar forecast in order to predict battery levels.
+Predbat needs a solar forecast in order to predict solar generation and battery charging.

 If you don't have solar then use a file editor to comment out the following lines from the Solar forecast part of the apps.yaml configuration: